TheDarkInstall/Concept-DisengagingBicycleHub/DesignOutline.md

 -Cycles Render used
 -Custom material made for each part, based on characteristics of materials to be used in real life version.

-.blend files available on request
+.blend files available on request, as well as separate .blend with all materials.